 “By rejecting financial incentives for whistleblowers, the Bank of England is enabling corruption and weakening the ability of employees and citizens to expose fraud and other crimes,” added Mark Worth, Executive Director of the European Center for Whistleblower Rights in Berlin.
 “Moreover, the fact that the Bank relied on misrepresentations raises questions about its commitment to ending impunity for guilty parties.”

 “Whistle-blowers are essential to uncovering serious wrongdoing.
 Without them, much is hidden.
-Financial incentives simply recognise this truth.
+Financial incentives simply recognize this truth.
 Also, if the rewards encourage staff to expose corporate wrongdoing which affects tax-payers, retail shareholders, pension funds etc. then it is worth it,” stated Clive Howard, Senior Principal Lawyer of Employment at Slater and Gordon (UK) LLP and leading expert in U.K. employment law.

 He continued, “And it should be remembered, the current UK whistle-blowing law makes it very difficult for a whistleblower to progress a claim and come out standing at the other end.
 The legislation should be there to encourage whistle-blowers.”